AlcoholEdu for College and SAP courses

 - Have an understanding of the role alcohol plays around consent.

 - Have information about the resources available on campus.

-For incoming transfer and spring admit students, login instructions for all three programs will be emailed to your LUC.edu email account in mid-July.
-Part I of both courses are due August 24th.
+For incoming transfer and spring admit students, login instructions for all three programs will be emailed to your LUC.edu email account in late July.
+Part I of both courses are due at the beginning of September.
 Part II will be emailed to you 45 days after completion of Part I, which is just a quick follow up survey.